 A healthy environment is rich in living resources, with clean air, water, and soil - providing for human and environmental well-being.
 Fair, just government and citizenry together ensure that the needs of everyone in the community are met.
 Financial security depends on and supports social and environmental health.

-Mission The mission of the Durham City/County Sustainability Office is to help protect and improve Durham’s environment through wise use of natural resources by providing guidance and resources to city and county employees, businesses, and citizens.
+The mission of the Durham City/County Sustainability Office is to help protect and improve Durham’s environment through wise use of natural resources by providing guidance and resources to city and county employees, businesses, and residents.